MicrosoftDocs/quantum-docs-pr/articles/machines/resources-estimator.md

 ## Usage

-The `ResourcesEstimator` is just another type of target machine, thus it can be used to run any Q# operation.
+The `ResourcesEstimator` is just another type of target machine thus it can be used to run any Q# operation.

-As other target machines, to use it on a C# host program create an instance and pass it as the first parameter of the operation's `Run` method to estimate:
+As other target machines, to use it on a C# host program create an instance and pass it as the first parameter of the operation's `Run` method:

 ```csharp
 using Microsoft.Quantum.Simulation.Core;